Keyfactor/digicert-mpki-caplugin/README.md

         * **ClientCertLocation** - Location on the Gateway Server File System of Client Certificate sample: C:\temp\myclientcert.pfx
         * **ClientCertPassword** - Password for the SOAP Client Certificate.
         * **EndpointAddress** - Endpoint address for SOAP Service sample: https://someurl/pki-ws/certificateManagementService.
+        * **Enabled** - Flag to Enable or Disable gateway functionality.
+Disabling is primarily used to allow creation of the CA prior to configuration information being available.

 2. TODO Certificate Template Creation Step is a required section